vvision/simple-mongo-cluster/README.md

 ##Operations

 Access to the cluster by connecting to the query router (mongos):

 `
     mongo --host localhost --port 24000
 `

 Enable Sharding for a database :

 `
     sh.enableSharding("<database>");
 `

-Enable Sharding for a Collection
+Enable Sharding for a Collection :

 `
     sh.shardCollection("<database>.<collection>", {<field>: 1});
 `

-Check Cluster Status
+Check Cluster Status :

 `
     sh.status();
-    db.city.getShardDistribution();
+    db.<collection>.getShardDistribution();
 `